Transfer Credit for New UConn Students

 - Final official transcript should be sent to the Office of Undergraduate Admissions as soon as final grades are posted

-Once you are a matriculated student, you will be able to verify how specific credits are being applied to meet degree requirements.
-We encourage you to run an Advisement Report before the start of each academic term.
+Once you are a matriculated student, you will be able to verify how specific credit is being applied to meet degree requirements.
+We encourage you to review your Academic Requirements before the start of each academic term.